 [2] [Growing Older, Growing Smarter Event 2022] Poster: Designing Inclusive Interaction with Autonomous Vehicles

 Despite widespread attention from academia, industry, and policymakers, Islamophobic posts are increasing online.
 There are significant advances in content moderation within HCI; however, social computing scholarship in this area remains constrained by Western interpretations of justice.
-This research aims to understand the issues of Islamophobia in social media and explores effective technology and policy solutions to address this problem.
+This research aims to understand the issues of Islamophobia on social media and explores effective technological and policy solutions to address this problem.

-In this work, we developed an online tool for reporting and moderating Islamophobic tweets using HCI theories and readily available NLP techniques.
-I led the user-centred study design and conducted usability studies, contextual inquiries, and interviews with 32 participants to assess the tool’s effectiveness in addressing Islamophobic content.
+In this work, we developed an online tool for reporting and moderating Islamophobic tweets, using HCI principles with an ML-based pre-analysis score that estimates the likelihood of Islamophobic posts.
+I led the user-centered study design and conducted usability studies, contextual inquiries, and interviews with 32 participants to assess the tool’s effectiveness in addressing Islamophobic content.

 [2] [CHI 2022 Workshop] Detecting and Mitigating Islamophobic Posts Online

-This research investigates the emerging new domain of interaction between pedestrians and AVs to design accessible interfaces for vulnerable road users.
+This research investigates the emerging domain of interaction between pedestrians and AVs to design accessible interfaces for vulnerable road users.
 This includes pedestrians with reduced mobility, like wheelchair users, and individuals with hearing impairments.
-My work has pioneered accessibility research for pedestrian safety within the automotive domain.
+My work has pioneered accessibility research on pedestrian safety in the automotive domain and is among the most highly cited in this area.

-I conducted participatory design studies with interaction design experts to explore potential interface ideas.
+I conducted participatory design studies with interaction design experts (N=5) to explore potential interface ideas.
 Later, I performed iterative co-design sessions with wheelchair and hearing aid users to understand their unique perspectives and challenges in making crossing decisions as pedestrians.
-Based on the findings from the qualitative analysis, I developed VR prototypes (Unity, C#) simulating human-machine interfaces (HMIs) to establish a better communication medium between AVs and road users.
+Based on the findings from the qualitative analysis, I developed VR prototypes (Unity, C#) simulating HMIs to establish a better communication medium between AVs and road users.

 [1] [CHI 2022 Workshop] Towards Designing Audio Interactions with Autonomous Vehicles: A Hearing-Enhanced Pedestrian Story